Natural Baby Life logo (480 x 130)

 Also, If you want to learn how to read expiration or product date codes for Pampers, Huggies, and more – keep reading!

-It is common practice to check the expiration date, best by date, or use by date on food products that you buy in the store to make sure that they are safe for you and your family to eat but most people have probably never looked for an expiration date on a package of baby wipes.
+It’s common practice to check the expiration date, best by date, or use by date on food products you buy in the store to make sure they’re safe for you and your family to eat but many parents don’t think to look for an expiration date on baby wipes.

 So, you should expect unopened baby wipes to last several years as long as the seal is intact.